softwaremill/supler/docs/index.rst

 * customization of the HTML generation process
 * automatically refreshing the form after a field is changed or an action invoked

 As important as Supler's features, are things that Supler **does not** do.
 Supler does not define or mandate how the objects backing the forms should work, how are they persisted, what is their lifecycle; it is agnostic as to which Javascript/web framework you use or how HTTP sessions are managed.
 The generated HTML has elements with predictable names and can be easily customized.

 License: `Apache2 <https://github.com/softwaremill/supler/blob/master/LICENSE>`_.

+`Head over to our user/development forum <https://groups.google.com/forum/#!forum/supler>`_ if you have any questions.

 Complete documentation
 ======================